TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 - Stop long-running processes
 - Edit a configuration file
-- Run migration commands
+- Run and test the migration commands
-- Test the migration
 - Restart long-running processes

 Depending on the machine you're on and your internet connection, the migration may take anywhere between a few minutes and a few hours.